RS-codes/Qt5_Advanced_3.7_LibrariesAndPlugins_UsingLibrariesFromOtherAuthors/README.md

 # Qt5_Advanced_3.7_LibrariesAndPlugins_UsingLibrariesFromOtherAuthors

+#Under libraries and plugins, using libraries from other authors discussed and

-#SourceCode to be added soon
+#SourceCode added